mnk400/linearRegression/README.md

 ```

 - #### Calculating R-Squared
-Repository also contains a module to calcuale r-squared with.
+Repository also contains a module to calculate r-squared with.
 ```Python
 from rsquare import r2
 r = r2.r2()